hzqst/MetaHookSv/docs/CaptionMod.md

 ## Features

-### Use Steam language or any other customized language as game language

-check **Command Arguments**
+### Language Enforcement

+You can force the engine and VGUI2 to use language settings from Steam or from launch parameters.

+Check **Luanch Parameters**

+### VGUI2-based Subtitle System

+You can:

-### Display subtitles when sound is played
+1. Display subtitles when sound is played

-### Display subtitles when sentence is played
+2. Display subtitles when sentence is played

-### Display subtitles when client receives HudText message
+3. Display subtitles when client receives HudText message

-### Display subtitles when client receives SendAudio message
+4. Display subtitles when client receives SendAudio message

+The subtitles are defined in `\Sven Co-op\svencoop\captionmod\dictionary.csv`, which can be opened with Microsoft Excel or any other open-sourced CSV editors.

+### HUDText Message Translation System

-### Translate HUDText message into other language dynamically (regex supported)
+You can translate HUDText message into other language dynamically (regex supported)

 There is a example file demostrates how to translate static HUD TextMessage to `schinese` , the file is at  `\Sven Co-op\svencoop_schinese\maps\restriction02_dictionary.csv`.

 There is a example file demostrates how to translate dynamic HUD TextMessage to `schinese` using regex, the file is at `\Sven Co-op\svencoop\captionmod\dictionary_schinese.txt` called `#SVENCOOP_PLAYERINFO`.

+### Mutli-byte chars support for legacy VGUI1 and HUD elements

-### Hook original client's old-style HudText and draw it with multi-byte character support.
+1. Hook original client's old-style HudText and draw it with multi-byte character support.

-### Hook VGUI1 TextImage's paint procedure and draw it with multi-byte character support.
+2. Hook VGUI1 TextImage's paint procedure and draw it with multi-byte character support.

-* You can see multi-byte characters rendered correctly on scoreboard.
+* You can see multi-byte characters rendered correctly on VGUI1 scoreboard.

-### Draw HUDMenu with multi-byte character support.
+3. Draw HUDMenu with multi-byte character support.
 (Sven Co-op only)

 * You can see multi-byte characters rendered correctly on HudMenu.

-### New Source2007 style VGUI2 ChatDialog
+### Source2007 style VGUI2 ChatDialog

 Set cvar `cap_newchat` to 1 to enable new chat dialog.